zelaznik/cosmo_connect/README.md

 Every time a new user is created, a set of blank essay responses are automatically populated.
 A corresponding trigger exists: whenever an administrator of the site creates a new essay category, a trigger is called to create a blank record for each existing user.
 Other triggers exist, such as those that create a set of sexual preferences with each new user, all set to False.
 More about that in section further down the page.

-#### Migrating to Postgres as the website scales up

-In addition to the simplicity of triggers, Postgres has two other advantages that come with a robust RDBMS: speed and concurrency.
-Postgres, compiled in C++, is lightning fast compared with Rails.
-Multiple users can also operate on the database at the same time.
-As a website scales up,

-While Rails may be slow, Postgres, which is strongly typed and written in C++, is lightning fast.
-A stored procedure in Postgres to render JSON will run circles around Rail's jBuilder.
-As the website scales up, migrating the logic

 #### Scalable Gender Identities and Preferences
 Over the last year, the real OkCupid has introduced [new choices for gender identities and sexual preferences](http://www.huffingtonpost.com/2014/11/17/okcupid-new-gender-options_n_6172434.html) that extend beyond the binary male/female.
 From a data architect's perspective this could be a nightmare.
 Adding a new field for each possible gender is unwieldy.
 In Cosmo-Connect the structure is normalized so this isn't a problem.
 Gender options are in a table.
 A user chooses one gender and only one from a list.
 Then to indicate orientation, users check the boxes "interested_in" for one or multiple genders.